MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000791-scenario-include.md

-Analyse your actual costs and variance from expected cost for production orders.
+Analyze your actual costs and variance from expected cost for production orders.
 The analysis helps you make key decisions about your production and its costs.